shivasiddharth/Assistants-Pi/README.md

 # Assistants-Pi
-Simultaneously run Google Assistant, Alexa and Mycroft on Raspberry Pi
+Simultaneously run Google Assistant and Alexa on Raspberry Pi